JoaoScheleder/usuariosAPI/README.md

-# Awesome Project Build with TypeORM
+# Project Build with TypeORM

 Steps to run this project: